expo/expo/packages/expo-notifications/README.md

 This module requires permission to subscribe to device boot.
 It's used to setup the scheduled notifications right after the device (re)starts.
 The `RECEIVE_BOOT_COMPLETED` permission is added automatically.

-`expo-notifications` automatically configures your Android app to omit internal installation ID data storage (required for Expo push token to work properly) from device backups.
-However, if you or any other library customize [`android:fullBackupContent` property of `<application>`](https://developer.android.com/guide/topics/manifest/application-element#fullBackupContent) you will need to consolidate all the rules manually:
+`expo-notifications` automatically configures your Android app to omit internal installation ID data storage (required for the Expo push token to work properly) from device backups.
+However, if you or any other library customize the [`android:fullBackupContent` property of `<application>`](https://developer.android.com/guide/topics/manifest/application-element#fullBackupContent), you will need to add all the rules manually:
 - create an XML file in (usually) `android/app/src/main/res/xml/` directory, name it eg. `backup_descriptor.xml`
-- go to `AndroidManifest.xml` of your app, find `<application>` tag and add the `android:fullBackupContent` attribute of value `@xml/name_of_file_you_just_created_without_extension`.
+- go to your `AndroidManifest.xml`, find `<application>` tag, and add the `android:fullBackupContent` attribute of value `@xml/name_of_file_you_just_created_without_extension`.
 If you named your file `backup_descriptor.xml`, your `<application>` tag should look like this:
   ```xml
   <application
     android:allowBackup="true"